Do not love half lovers Do not entertain half friends Do not indulge in works of the half talented Do not live half a life and do not die a half death

 i feel like someone losing our intimacy

-exponentially, by the second, against a shot clock in an un-United Center
+exponentially, by the second, against a shot clock in an un-united center

 i feel like someone who upset you with